projectcalico/calico/reference/resources/hostendpoint.md

 **Default behavior of external traffic to/from host**

-If a host endpoint is added and network policy is not in place, the {{ site.prodname }} default is to deny traffic to/from that endpoint (except for traffic allowed by failsafe rules).
+If a host endpoint is added and network policies or profiles are not in place selecting that host endpoint, the {{ site.prodname }} default is to deny traffic to/from that endpoint (except for traffic allowed by failsafe rules).
 For host endpoints, {{ site.prodname }} blocks traffic only to/from interfaces that it’s been explicitly told about in network policy.
 Traffic to/from other interfaces is ignored.

 For `calicoctl` [commands]({{ site.baseurl }}/reference/calicoctl/overview) that specify a resource type on the CLI, the following aliases are supported (all case insensitive): `hostendpoint`, `hostendpoints`, `hep`, `heps`.